 Grant round process

-The Cancer Research Trust has a twelve-person Assessment Committee comprising clinical and radiation oncologists, biomedical researchers, a psychologist and a senior palliative care nursing specialist.
+The Cancer Research Trust has an Assessment Committee comprising clinical and radiation oncologists, biomedical researchers, a psychologist and a senior palliative care nursing specialist.

 About six weeks after receiving and reading all the applications this committee meets to discuss which should be entered into the second stage of the review process.
 This is decided by a majority vote – and a tied vote results in the application being forwarded to the next stage.
 Past experience indicates that the majority of applications will pass through this stage.
 Those applications that enter the second stage of the review are divided up amongst the Assessment Committee members according to their expertise and over the following six weeks they write reports on each of their assigned applications.
 Where applicable (primarily research projects) two or three external reviews will also be obtained.